 Ignoring a little known FHA flipping rule can stop a purchase in its tracks.
 A property flip involves an investor purchasing a home, probably making improvements, and then selling for a profit.
-If you watch HGTV at all, it is easy to see that people make a great living doing this.
-Plus, they deliver amazing work, but there is a dark side to property flips in the eyes of mortgage loans.
+If you watch HGTV, it is easy to see that people make a great living doing this.
+Plus, they deliver fantastic work, but there is a dark side to property flips in the eyes of mortgage loans.
 This is especially true with FHA.
-If you’re a buyer, hopefully, your lender and Realtor® understand the FHA flipping rule guidelines.
 Luckily, OVM Financial fully understands the guidelines, so let’s discuss the ins and outs.

 FHA Flipping Rule Explained